XinyiJackieGe/indexing_ir/README.md

 Upload an xml file and click Parse.

 ## Source Codes
-Source codes are in indexing.zip file.
+Source codes are in src folder. form.html and web.xml are in WebContent folder.

 ## Features
 List of features ready and TODOs for future development